 Normally starch based (packet mix), for lighter papers.
 Anything slightly heavier and you should lean towards ready-mixed.
 The brand leader when it comes to ready mixed wallpaper paste is Beeline, which I’d highly recommend.

-How to Fix your Seams if they’ve opened
+How to Fix your Wallpaper Seams if they’ve opened

 If your seams have opened because your wallpaper has shrunk, then you may have a problem on your hands.
 There are only really two solutions; you could strip the wallpaper and start again.
 Or, why not colour your seams with pencils.
 Sometimes it works, sometimes it doesn’t.
 Don’t press hard and use a similar colour to your finish paper.